rocchdi/my-repo-reviews/README.md

 ```
 pip install -r requirements.txt
 ```
-Copy  all the .py files (the code), the .project files (prediction models), the vect.tfidf and countvec.bow files (vocabularies files) and also the .csv file (classification report) in your machine.
+Copy  all files in the projet root , the .py files (the code), the .joblib files (prediction models), the vect.joblib and countvec.joblib files (vocabularies files) and also the .csv file (classification report) in your machine.
 To run the API :
 ```
-uvicorn main:apiprediction --relaod
+uvicorn main:apiprediction --reload
 ```
 To test the API: redirect the port 8000, and use the url :
 ```